A conversation with Paul Hickman

 People talk about palm oil plantations, but what percentage of world supply is produced by smallholders versus large companies?

 At least three million smallholders worldwide make a living (or part of a living) from oil palm; they produce more than 41 per cent of the world’s palm oil.
 Even though smallholders are a vital part of the palm supply chain, they are frequently ignored in the palm story.
 The focus is inevitably on the more prominent actors like us.
-The reality is our business relies on smallholders producing more and better-quality palm oil in line with sustainability requirements.
+Our business relies on smallholders producing more and better-quality palm oil in line with sustainability requirements.
 It’s in our interests to help them get there.

 How do you react when people blame palm oil for deforestation?

 Given the persistent negative stories and images linked to palm oil production, it’s easy to get defensive.
-Many of those images are highly emotive – orangutans fighting bulldozers comes to mind.
+Many of those images are highly emotive – orangutans fighting bulldozers come to mind.
 In most cases, these are images from the past.
-They do not reflect the amount of work that the sector has done and continues to do to address deforestation.
+They do not reflect the amount of work the sector has done and continues to do to address deforestation.

 Facts are on our side, but truth generally loses in a battle of reality versus emotive imagery.